-- An email newsletter service provider like MailerLite (mailerlite.com; free up to 1k subs, starting at $15/mo for 1k+) or ConvertKit (convertkit.com; free up to 1k subs, starts at $29/mo for 1k+).
+- An email newsletter service provider like MailerLite (free up to 1k subs, starts at $15/mo for 1k+) or ConvertKit (free up to 1k subs, starts at $29/mo for 1k+).
 MailerLite is a good budget option.
 Once you have some cash, ConvertKit has a better interface, better deliverability, and is my recommended go-to email service provider.
 To improve deliverability with whatever service you ultimately choose, a custom email address is also recommended (e.g., firstname.lastname@example.org; $6/mo from Google).

 - An author website, which requires: